guimoralesCC/CurrencyConverter/README.md

 json

-Copy code

 {

     "error": "Unsupported currency or no data available for 'XYZ' on '2021-10-01'."

 }